 Wave goodbye to Siem Reap and head towards Cambodia’s capital city, Phnom Penh.
 After last night’s antics, you’ll probably need some sleep, so lie back and relax as we make our way by mini bus.
-We’ll stop off in the countryside for a spot of lunch before we get checked into our Phnom Penh accommodation and freshen up, ready to head out for an evening stroll and spider-less dinner at a riverside restaurant.
+We’ll stop off in the countryside for a spot of lunch before we get checked into our Phnom Penh accommodation and freshen up, ready to head out for an evening stroll and spider-less dinner.
 Post-grub, get your bargain on at the night market or skip that and head straight to the bars in an attempt to get rid of that lingering tarantula taste.

 If there’s one place every person should visit at some point in their life, it’s the Killing Fields, the location of a haunting Cambodian genocide that took the lives of millions, and the S21 Prison, where the Khmer Rouge held 17,000, very few of which survived.
 Its devastating effects can still be felt today.
 Your visit here won’t be easy.
 Nor pleasant.
 And it’s a story that will stay with you.
 But it’s a huge part of Cambodia’s recent history that shaped their modern culture, making it something anyone visiting should take the time to learn about.
 After our humbling visit, we’ll head back for dinner.
 It’s been an emotional day, so feel free to spend the rest of your evening in whatever way you like.
 Talk to your Tru buds, take a stroll.
 There’s no right way to feel after such an eye opening experience.
 You do you.